-Why your Startup or Small Business Should (likely) Be An LLC
+Why Your Small Business Should (Likely) Be An LLC

-1) It’s the least expensive entity to form.
-The Texas Secretary of State filing fees are $300.
-Same as for a Corporation, and $450 less than a Partnership.
+The Texas Secretary of State filing fees are $300, which is the same as a corporation’s, and $450 less than a partnership’s.
 But when you include the legal fees associated with organization docs, the LLC comes out a big winner.
 Corporations have additional documentation and take more time (meaning more costs) to govern.
 Limited Partnerships not only have higher incorporation fees, but require a General Partner as well.
 Most General Partners are LLCs or S-Corps, so you’ll have additional Secretary of State filing fees there.

-4) It is tax friendly.
 We always recommend that you have a good CPA in your back pocket, but an LLC allows you to be taxed like a partnership, which means that income only gets taxed as a pass-through to the individuals.
-Do note, however, that Texas now charges Franchise Taxes on all entities in Texas.
+Do note, however, that Texas now charges franchise taxes on all entities in Texas.
 That said, tax consequences of an LLC are still more favorable than a C-Corp and some S-Corps.

-5) It can be converted.
 If the need arises, you can convert your LLC into a Corporation, Limited Partnership, or even a Real Estate Investment Trust.
-To be honest, you can convert your LLC to a General Partnership, but we would only recommend that under the narrowest of circumstances.
+To be honest, you can convert your LLC to a General Partnership, but I would only recommend that under the narrowest of circumstances.

-As we mentioned before, for companies that will likely raise substantial amounts of capital, Corporations are preferred (more on that in a later post).
+As I mentioned above, for companies that will likely raise substantial amounts of capital, corporations are preferred.
 If you are unsure, consult with an attorney, or give us a call.
 But for the majority of startups or small businesses, LLCs are a one-size fits all solution.